gavinln/blog-site/content/post/scikit-random-forests.md

 {{<figure src="/img/irises/iris_species-sepal_length-petal_width.png" title="Scatter plot of Iris species" width="600">}}

 The graphs below show three Iris species using three different colors and the shaded regions predicted by the decision tree using lighter shades of the same colors.
 Each of the three plots in the set uses a different random sample made up of 70% of the data set.
-The decision tree boundaries are differnt in each case.
-This is an indication of overfitting.
+The decision tree boundaries are different in each case.
+This is an indication of over-fitting.

-{{<figure src="/img/random_forests/decision_trees-iris-multiple_subsets.png" title="Scatter plot of Iris species" width="600">}}
+{{<figure src="/img/random_forests/decision_trees-iris-multiple_subsets.png" title="Using decision trees to predict Iris species" width="600">}}

 A similar plot shows a Random Forest Classifier with 500 trees each time used to select various sub-samples of the dataset.
 This controls over-fitting.

-{{<figure src="/img/random_forests/random_forests-iris-multiple_subsets.png" title="Scatter plot of Iris species" width="600">}}
+{{<figure src="/img/random_forests/random_forests-iris-multiple_subsets.png" title="Using Random Forests to predict Iris species" width="600">}}